The Anatomy of Reciprocating Compressors

 Using the air compressor components mentioned above, a reciprocating compressor operates as follows:

 The piston moves downward to create a vacuum within the cylinder, drawing air into the cylinder through the intake valve.
-Because the air is trapped in the cylinder and has nowhere to go, the motion of the piston compresses the air.
-When the compression chamber reaches the set pressure, the discharge valve opens and releases the compressed air into the storage tank where it is cooled and eventually delivered to the end point of use.
-The process is then repeated, which creates a stream of compressed air.
+Then, as the piston moves upward the intake valves closes, the air is trapped in the cylinder and compressed.
+The discharge valve opens and releases the compressed air into the next stage or storage tank where it is cooled and eventually delivered to the end point of use.
+This reciprocating process is repeated creating a steady stream of compressed air.

 It should be noted that there are two types of reciprocating compressors: single-stage and two stage.
 In a single-stage reciprocating compressor, the air is compressed in a single stroke, while a two-stage reciprocating compressor compresses the air to an intermediate pressure first and then to a higher pressure during the second stage, providing greater levels of efficiency.